ember-modifier/ember-modifier/MIGRATIONS.md

 ### Class-based modifiers

 For class-based modifiers,  you need to migrate to the new `modify()` API. *All* of the old lifecycle hooks are deprecated, as are the `element`, `args`, and `isDestroying` and `isDestroyed` fields.
 Additionally, the  new `modify()` hook which replaces the previous lifecycle hooks is *lazy*, like auto-tracking in general.
-After installation, it will only be re-executed when some tracked state it uses actually changes, where previously it.
+After installation, it will only be re-executed when some tracked state it uses actually changes, where previously both `didReceiveArguments()` and `didUpdateArguments()` would be re-executed whenever any arguments to it changed, whether they used them or not.

 #### Lifecycle hooks